phrenchphry11/usgs-data/README.md

 2. Network is the ID of a data contributor.
 Identifies the network considered to be the preferred source of information for this event.

+3. Place is the City, State nearest to where the earthquake occurred.
+Else, it is a general region, like `South of Tasmania`, for example.

 Sample output looks something like: